Housing Scams and How to Avoid Them

 Scammers basically do not want to meet with you in-person or talk to you over the phone verbally or via video chat / face time.
 They primarily wish to correspond only via email or text message.
 The messages can be grammatically odd or use strange wording as a result of overseas scammers using translation software.

 Scammers will say they will mail you the keys or meet with you on the day to move-in but they will never show up.
+If someone says they won’t be able to meet you until after you’ve sent them money this is a red flag.

 Scammers may also use odd leasing documents or accept applications via text message.
 See images below for examples.